Differences between fixed and adjustable rate loans

-With a fixed-rate loan, your monthly payment remains the same for the entire duration of the mortgage.
-The portion allocated to principal (the actual loan amount) will increase, however, your interest payment will go down accordingly.
-Your property taxes may go up (or rarely, down), and so might the homeowner's insurance in your monthly payment.
-But generally payment amounts on a fixed-rate mortgage will increase very little.
+With a fixed-rate loan, your monthly payment stays the same for the life of the mortgage.
+The portion of the payment allocated for principal (the actual loan amount) increases, however, your interest payment will decrease accordingly.
+The property taxes and homeowners insurance will go up over time, but for the most part, payments on fixed rate loans change little over the life of the loan.

-You might choose a fixed-rate loan to lock in a low interest rate.
-Borrowers choose these types of loans when interest rates are low and they wish to lock in at this lower rate.
+Borrowers might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers select these types of loans because interest rates are low and they want to lock in at the lower rate.
 If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at the best rate currently available.
-Call Alternative Mortgage Group at 561-395-4264 to discuss your situation with one of our professionals.
+If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a good rate.
+Call Alternative Mortgage Group at 561-395-4264 for details.

-There are many different types of Adjustable Rate Mortgages.
-Generally, interest rates for ARMs are based on an outside index.
-A few of these are: the 6-month CD rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in a great number of varieties.
+Generally, interest rates on ARMs are determined by an outside index.
+A few of these are: the 6-month CD rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs most often have their lowest, most attractive rates toward the beginning.
-They provide that rate for an initial period that varies greatly.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These loans are fixed for a number of years (3 or 5), then adjust after the initial period.
-These loans are usually best for people who anticipate moving within three or five years.
-These types of adjustable rate programs are best for people who plan to sell their house or refinance before the initial lock expires.
+ARMs usually start out at a very low rate that usually increases over time.
+You've probably heard of 5/1 or 3/1 ARMs.
+For these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These kinds of loans are fixed for a certain number of years (3 or 5), then they adjust.
+These loans are often best for borrowers who anticipate moving in three or five years.
+These types of ARMs most benefit borrowers who will sell their house or refinance before the initial lock expires.

 Have questions about mortgage loans?
 Call us at 561-395-4264.
 We answer questions about different types of loans every day.